sayanlp99/bits_notes/sem2/devops/devops.md

 **SonarQube Overview**:
 - A tool used to provide real-time insights into code health and detect newly introduced issues.
-- SonarQube’s **Quality Gate** ensures systematic improvement by highlighting critical issues as soon as they occur.
+- SonarQube's **Quality Gate** ensures systematic improvement by highlighting critical issues as soon as they occur.

 ---